Another Book of Nothing Chapters 1-4:

 Other statements may not immediately sound like the truth as such, but their significance can lie in the effect they produce on our sense of being - which can only be experienced by sampling them, by entertaining their premise or perspective, and seeing where they lead us.
 There should be no harm in this, any more than a scientist testing a theory or hypothesis - if it means this or feels like that - then what are the implications?
 However we can only do this by being free and open enough to choose to believe or imagine something to be true, even if only for a short time, and then through reason, reflection, feeling or intuition, judge its effect and thereby, its value.
 When it comes to spiritual or philosophical statements and ideas, for example, does it engender a sense of peace and contentment, a broader or more refined perspective, an understanding or an elevation of spirit?
 Such experience can lead to knowledge and understanding - even when imagined.

-As an example of this, there is the idea of 'eternal return or recurrence' proposed by the philosopher Friedrich Nietzsche, suggesting that life is a series of eternal repetitions - in other words, that everything we do, and indeed are doing now, we have done countless times before and that everything repeats itself thus, ad infinitum.
+As an illustration of this, there is the idea of 'eternal return or recurrence' proposed by the philosopher Friedrich Nietzsche, suggesting that life is a series of eternal repetitions - in other words, that everything we do, and indeed are doing now, we have done countless times before and that everything repeats itself thus, ad infinitum.
 Such a concept may seem crazy and hardly worth a second thought, but if you try to imagine that what you are doing right now you’ve done before, again, again and again - that you’ve been here countless times before, reading these very words just as you are doing now - how does it make you feel?

 If nothing else, it may bring our attention to the present moment.
 It might even lead us to a momentary pause – long enough to feel a sense of self as the witness of all, separate and independent of the externalities of life.
 Long enough perhaps, to help us feel what it might be like to stop and get off the merry-go-round of mind and experience, and from eternally, repeatedly, leaping from thought to thought and from one thing to another - which, of course, is what we normally do.